AnuBaluguri/Prosense---Defending-Text-Generation-with-Adversarial-Feedback/README.md

 ---

 ## 📄 License

-This project is intended for academic and research use.
-Please cite appropriately if you reuse or adapt this pipeline.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, adapt, or distribute with proper attribution.

+---